-Fernando Almeida is an of counsel based in the São Paulo office of Gibson, Dunn & Crutcher and a member of the Firm’s Capital Markets, Mergers and Acquisitions, FCPA, White Collar Defense and Investigations, and Latin America Practice Groups.
+Fernando Almeida is an of counsel based in the São Paulo office of Gibson, Dunn & Crutcher and a member of the Firm’s Capital Markets, Mergers and Acquisitions, FCPA, White Collar Defense and Investigations, Global Finance, Securities Enforcement, Securities Regulation and Corporate Governance, and Latin America Practice Groups.

 Mr. Almeida has extensive experience advising major international and Brazilian investment banks, corporations and private equity investors in a wide range of cross-border transactions involving Brazil.
 Mr. Almeida has represented various issuers and underwriters in cross-border public and private offerings of equity and debt securities, as well as in private placements and bank financings.
 He also has significant experience advising foreign investors in the acquisition of, and joint venture formation with, Brazilian public and private companies, and serves as counsel to Brazilian companies in cross-border business combinations.
 Mr. Almeida has been described by legal publication Latin Lawyer as being well versed in Brazilian capital markets work and has been recognized by Legal 500 as a prominent member of Gibson Dunn’s Latin America capital markets practice.